Agentic Systems & AI-Driven Automation

 An automated action must always be:

-Automation Taxonomy (Clavon Model)
+Automation Taxonomy

 Task Automation

-- Deterministic actions
+- -Deterministic actions

-- Rule-based execution
+- -Rule-based execution

-- Low decision risk
+- -Low decision risk

-Examples: data movement, notifications, validations.
+Data movement, notifications, validations.

 Assisted Automation

-- AI suggests actions
+- -AI suggests actions

-- Human confirms execution
+- -Human confirms execution

 Conditional Automation

-- AI executes actions within constraints
+- -AI executes within constraints

-- Human oversight via thresholds
+- -Human oversight via thresholds

-Examples: routing, scheduling, anomaly handling.
+Routing, scheduling, anomaly handling.

 Autonomous Agents

-- AI executes sequences of actions
+- -AI executes sequences of actions

-- Operates within strict guardrails
+- -Operates within strict guardrails

 Used only when governance maturity exists.

-AI Agents vs RPA (Clear Distinction)
+AI Agents vs RPA

 | Aspect | RPA | AI Agents |